denten-books/plain-text/3-projection.md

 *medium*, from paper to pixel, entails a corresponding change in the *mode* of perception.
 The projection "attunes" if you will the viewer to the message.
-By attunement I mean something analogous to what Marcel Mauss called the "techniques of the body" [@mauss_techniques_2006, 78]: the way in which we sit for example, the position of the hands, the head, or the movement of the eyes.
+By attunement I mean something analogous to what Marcel Mauss called the "techniques of the body" [@mauss_techniques_2006, 78], the way in which we sit for example, the position of the hands, the head, or the movement of the eyes.
-The mode structures experience, not the what, but the how.
+The mode structures experience: not the what, but the how.

 Initially, we must simply know how to perceive: to look, to smell, or to listen.
-The modality tells us the register of the message.
+The modality tells us "the register" of the message.
 Where to look for it and how to identify the signifying elements.
 In refined arts it goes further to more strictly govern the techniques of perception: you must neither speak nor cough during a classical recital, for example.
-You can look but not touch artwork in a museum.
-As these examples show, the modality of communication ultimately constitutes a corporeal technique.
+One can look at but not touch artwork in a museum.
+As these examples show, the modality of communication ultimately demands corporeal compliance.
 It governs the body.
-And for this reason the change in modalities must always be perceived as a claim on the body.
-In this lies the ultimate difference between analog and digital media.
+For this reason, the change in modalities must always be perceived as a claim on the body.
+In this lies the starkest difference between analog and digital media.
 The shift from one to the other affects not the message but the mode of perception.
-It is as if someone has asked you to read a book or to watch a film in an unfamiliar and uncomfortable chair.
+It is as if someone has asked you to read a book or to watch a film in a stranger's armchair.
+It feels off in a way that is difficult to explain.
 The mode of digital perception similarly contorts the body into new and unfamiliar shapes.
-I begin then with popular intuition about the digital which lead us to the technical particulates of the projection and finally to aesthetics of perception.
+I begin then with popular intuitions about the digital.
+The "two terminators" of the introductory section lead us to the technical particulates of the projection and finally to the discussion on the aesthetics of digital perception.

 ## Digital Wake (My Two Terminators)